Am I Codependent? A Therapist’s Honest Assessment for Driven Women

 Therapeutic approaches that support this healing include Internal Family Systems (IFS), which helps you access and integrate different parts of yourself; attachment-focused therapy, which addresses early relational wounds; and somatic work, which tunes into the body’s wisdom and nervous system regulation.

 Recovery is a process of reclaiming your boundaries, your voice, and your authentic self.
-For many driven women, this can feel like stepping into a whole new way of being — one where success includes emotional freedom and connection without self-sacrifice.
+For many driven women, this can feel like stepping into a whole new way of being.
+One where success includes emotional freedom and connection without self-sacrifice.

-If you’re ready to begin this work, The Over-Functioner’s Survival Guide offers practical tools and compassionate guidance tailored to ambitious women navigating these challenges.
+If you’re ready to begin this work, The Over-Functioner’s Survival Guide offers practical tools and compassionate guidance tailored to driven women navigating these challenges.
 You can also explore therapy options that meet you where you are and help you build the foundations for lasting recovery.

 Learn more about therapy with Annie →